 5- Avoid Idling

-An idling car with the engine cranking chews up about the same amount of gas as that of a moving car in just six seconds.
+An idling car with the engine cranking eats up about the same amount of gas as that of a moving car in just six seconds.

-It just makes more sense, at least in the monetary aspect, to park your car and walk into McDonald’s and get your hamburger, rather than using the drive-through.
+It just makes more sense, at least in the monetary aspect, to park your car and walk into McDonald’s and get your hamburger, rather than using the drive-thru.

 6- Drive Less